90 Follow-Up Email Subject Lines from Real Campaigns

 Quite the contrary; there are definitely ways of sounding friendly and direct when emailing someone for the first time or following them up.

-Here’s a subject line that can totally work in terms of following up on a chat you had with someone at an event.
+Here are subject lines that can totally work in terms of following up on a chat you had with someone at an event.

 Subject: Let’s get back to it, {first_name}

-This is a fantastic subject line that invites the person who receives the email to get back to the topic, project, or conversation they’ve probably already found interesting in the past.
+These are fantastic subject lines that invite the person who receives the email to get back to the topic, project, or conversation they’ve probably already found interesting in the past.

 As we’ve already noted, including the recipient’s first name in the subject line plays a significant role in terms of getting higher response rates; it shows that your email is direct and exclusively addressed to the recipient.